OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers.rst

 each reference is assigned a pointee before it is used.
 The following example shows a simple example of the bad code and a drawing of how memory is likely to react.

-.. codeinclude:: PointersBook/BasicPointers/badreferences
+.. codeinclude:: PointersBook/BasicPointers/badPointers
-   :tag: badreferences
+   :tag: badPointers

 .. odsafig:: Images/pPow.png
    :width: 400